Struct fortanix_sgx_abi::Usercalls [−][src]

 explicitly returned from usercalls.
 You can obtain arbitrary memory in

-userspace using alloc
+userspace using alloc.

 Request user memory.

-Request an allocation in user memory of size size
+Request an allocation in user memory of size size and with alignment

-.
+align.
 If succesful, a pointer to this memory will be returned.
 The

 enclave must check the pointer is correctly aligned and that the entire